 We want to acknowledge the Anishinaabe people, as well as the Dakota and other Indigenous peoples who preceded them.
-We are gathered today on lands that the Anishinaabe migrated to, looking for manoomin, the food that grows on water.
+SLRAOC work occurs on lands that the Anishinaabe migrated to, looking for manoomin, the food that grows on water.
 Chief Biauswah called this place "the center of all good things."
 The Gichigami-ziibi (the Great Lake River) is a revered waterway that has spiritual and personal significance for the ancestral and contemporary Anishinaabe people that have gathered and preserved traditional knowledge for centuries.
-We honor and respect their past and continuing kinship to this area: it's land, water, air and beings.
+We honor and respect their past and continuing kinship to this area: its land, water, air and beings.
 We also affirm their sovereignty and their treaty rights.
 We hold ourselves accountable to recognize and counter historical and contemporary injustices that continue to impact Anishinaabe people, through mutually beneficial partnerships, policies, and practices that respect Indigeneity.
-By joining together to heal the injured St. Louis River Area of Concern, our partners and stakeholders show their commitment to addressing past harms and supporting the traditional lifeways of current and future generations of the Anishinaabe people.
+By joining together as partners to heal the injured St. Louis River Area of Concern, we show our commitment to addressing past harms and supporting the traditional lifeways of current and future generations of the Anishinaabe people.